nx10/httpgd/README.md

 ## Note

-The code is still experimental (and messy).
 Any advice and suggestions are welcome!

-## ToDo
+## Planned features

-httpgd is under active development.

-* Clean up code.
-* Use websockets to push changes directly/faster.
+* Use websockets to push changes directly/faster (maybe switch http server backend library).
 * Optimization.

 ## Mac OS